ForwardStory/forwardstory.github.io/_pages/home.md

 I don’t overpromise.
 I help you figure out what’s essential, what’s working, and what needs to change — then I help you do something about it.

-📍 Wherever there is wife! | 📬 [forwardstory@gmail.com](mailto:forwardstory@gmail.com)<p>
+📍 Wherever there is wife! | 📬 [forwardstory@gmail.com](mailto:forwardstory@gmail.com)</p>
 </section>

 <!-- Featured Work -->
 <section id="portfolio">
-<h2>Featured Work<h2>
+<h2>Featured Work</h2>
 <p>Over the course of my career, I’ve created varied products from educational documentaries, social media campaigns, press released, speeches, and written stories to newsletters, website overhauls, and fact sheets.
-I’ve also designed and delivered training.</p>
+I’ve also designed and delivered training.

-<p>These sample projects reflect a blend of content strategy, messaging development, and AI-assisted delivery.
+These sample projects reflect a blend of content strategy, messaging development, and AI-assisted delivery.
 Or, access a longer listing of my work.</p>

 <div class="card-grid" style="display: flex; flex-wrap: wrap; justify-content: space-between; gap: 1.5em;">